malikrajat/rm-ng-export-to-csv/README.md

 `rm-ng-export-to-csv` is a lightweight, dependency-free Angular library that enables developers to **export JSON data as CSV** files with just one function call.
 This library is designed to be highly customizable, performant, tree-shakable, and works seamlessly across all major platforms and browsers.

+If you like this plugin, please give it a star ⭐.

 ✅ Supports custom CSV headers <br/>
 ✅ Compatible with all major browsers (Chrome, Firefox, Safari, Edge, iOS, Android) <br/>
 ✅ Mobile & tablet friendly <br/>